-The good image fidelity of our maps allows us to estimate the jet/counterjet ratio and place constraints on the jet speed and angle to the line of sight.
-Following the procedure defined by Hardcastle et al. (1998), and using our 1.5 GHz VLA map at 1.5-arcsec resolution, we measured only the straight part of the jet and counterjet, over equivalent angular extent - to avoid any ambiguity in the angle with the line of sight over the integration region.
-We measure flux densities of 60.16 ± 0.66 mJy and 4.05 ± 0.14 mJy for the jet and counterjet respectively, and obtain a sidedness ratio of 14.85 ± 0.80 .
-Our estimated sidedness ratio is approximately 178 % higher than that obtained by Hardcastle & Sakelliou (2004) for this WAT jet at 8.5 GHz VLA observations.
+The good image fidelity of our maps allows us to estimate the jet/counterjet ratio in our sample and place constraints on the jet speed and angle to the line of sight in 3C465.
+Following the procedure defined by Hardcastle et al. (1998), and using our 1.5 GHz VLA map at 1.5-arcsec resolution, we measured only the straight part of the jet and counterjet, over equivalent angular extent - to avoid any discrepancy in the angle it makes with the line of sight over the integration region.
+We measure flux densities of 60.16 $\pm$ 0.66 mJy and 4.05 $\pm$ 0.14 mJy for the jet and counterjet respectively, and obtain a sidedness ratio of 14.85 $\pm$ 0.80.
+Our estimated sidedness ratio is approximately a factor 3 higher than that obtained by Hardcastle & Sakelliou (2004) for this WAT jet at 8.5 GHz, and is probably a better estimate due to the improved bandwidth capabilities of the new VLA deployed in our observations.
 We assume that the jets are intrinsically symmetrical and that the observed jet flux asymmetries are due to relativistic beaming effects.
-This allows us to constrain the characteristic beaming speed, β_j and angle it makes with our line of sight, θ by defining the ratio of the jet and counterjet flux densities, $J_V = S_j/S{cj}$ as:
+This allow us to constrain the characteristic beaming speed, $\beta_j$ and angle it makes with our line of sight, $\theta$ by defining the ratio of the jet and counterjet flux densities, $J_V = S_j/S{cj}$ as: